SkoolNotes/Taproot/21eng201/_KBe21eng201retGoSTEssay.md

 2.  \'room kept its secrets ... cupboards closed\' (43)

+3.  \'he was never sure which cupboard he might have to open ... counting his keys\' train crossing man (31)

 ### getting lost in cupboards

 1.  cupboards with built-in bedrooms (metaphor for punishment, 55)